flaviolanzafame/learning-portfolio/README.md

 ---

 Hi there!
-This repository is where I collect exercises, mini-projects, and experiments from my programming journey.
+This repository is where I collect exercises, projects, and experiments from my programming journey.

 It tracks my progress in **C++**, **Arduino**, and other programming concepts.
 Files are organized by **topic** and **date** for easy navigation, to see how I improve over time.